ELEMENTARY EDUCATION

 WORLD LANGUAGES

-Spanish and Mandarin are taught twice a week.
+Spanish is taught twice a week.
 The first and second grade children might recite together a poem that is being memorized, sing a simple folk song, play finger or circle games, and practice rhythmical counting.
 There might be a story period in which the teacher presents a dramatized narration of a short fable.
 In the second grade, the teacher begins to ask for individual responses and recitations, making the children gradually aware of the social function of language.
 By the end of third grade, some classes are ready to begin writing a few phrases and words with which they are familiar.
 Fourth grade marks an important transition toward the written language and grammar is introduced in a more conscious way.
 In addition, the students study geography and elements of the history of the countries whose language they are studying.

 ART